 Caddie Woodlawn by Carol Ryrie Brink is a 1930s Newbery Award Winner, based on the experiences of the author’s own grandmother.
 Caddie is a creative and active 11-year-old, resistant to the demands her nineteenth-century culture demands of her because she is a girl.
 In this fictionalized volume of adventures, Caddie’s fun occasionally brings her into danger, although her courageous spirit refuses to worry.

-Although her stories are fun ones, it is does not capture my heart in the ways Laura Ingalls’s adventures do, and it does not provide the ultimate growth at the end of the book that gives satisfaction.
-Caddie has supposedly embraced some of her roll as a girl in her culture, but I am not convinced.
+Although her stories are fun ones, Caddie Woodlawn does not capture my heart in the ways Laura Ingalls’s adventures do, and it does not provide the ultimate growth at the end of the book that gives satisfaction.
+Caddie has supposedly embraced some of her role as a girl in her culture, but I am not convinced.

 I reread Caddie Woodlawn to decide if I should suggest it to my son for his reading once he finishes the Laura Ingalls Wilder series.
 However, despite the similar settings and the eras in which both the Little House and Caddie stories take place, Caddie Woodlawn does not feel as polished and realistic as the others.
 I can only recommend it mildly, and I don’t believe my son will enjoy it as much.
 It simply is not as good: something vital is missing in Caddie’s story.

 Have you read Caddie Woodlawn?
-How do you feel it compares to the the Little House books?
+How do you feel it compares to the Little House books?